Beyond Red and Blue: How to Navigate Partisan Politics

 Partisan politics is the opposite of this, however.
 And when partisan groups become more extreme, we see the beginnings of how they can eventually infect a country, as they have here in the United States.

-And although they are both pretty much mortal enemies at this point, they have one major characteristic in common: polarization.
+The far-left wing of the Democratic Party and the far-right wing of the Republican Party both have a tremendous influence over the parties.
+And although they are pretty much mortal enemies at this point, they have one major characteristic in common: polarization.

 They both have extremely sharp, contrasting opinions and beliefs, and they hurl insults and degrade their opponents at every opportunity.